bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 In modern deep learning, we typically use discrete convolutions[^1], which are defined as:
 \\[(f * g)[n] = \sum_{m} f[m]g[n-m]\\]

-Discrete convolution has many desirable properties, such as translation eqivariance and the ability to capture local patterns in the input function, but it's not invariant to the resolution of the input and output functions.
+Discrete convolution has many desirable properties, such as translation equivariance and the ability to capture local patterns in the input function, but it's not invariant to the resolution of the input and output functions.
 Additionally, it can be computationally expensive to capture long-range dependencies in the input function using discrete convolution, as it requires using large kernels or deep architectures.

 To get around these issues, let's first start by noting that all functions[^2]